Capitol Federal Financial, Inc. (CFFN): History, Ownership, Mission, How It Works & Makes Money

 Shareholder Type Ownership, % Notes

-• John B. Dicus serves as the Chairman, President, and Chief Executive Officer.
+• John B. Dicus: Chairman, President, and Chief Executive Officer.
+He has served as CEO since 2003, providing defintely consistent leadership.

-• Kent A. Townsend is the Executive Vice President, Chief Financial Officer, and Treasurer.
+• Kent G. Townsend: Executive Vice President, Chief Financial Officer, and Treasurer.
+He manages the company's financial operations and risk.

 Capitol Federal Financial, Inc. (CFFN) Mission and Values